cmordinibluhm/pic10c_hw1/readme.md

 UPDATE: Successfully added an output file stream, pushed some information to it, and checked that it did in fact appear in gamelog.txt.
 I have hardly worked with file streams before this, so this is good practice.
 Easier than I thought.

+I had previously been using the Hand::list() to display the player's and dealer's cards.
+This simply used std::cout to print to the console.
+This became a problem when I needed to list the cards in gamelog.txt instead of to the console.
+As I should have from the beginning, I got rid of the Hand::list() function and instead wrote a more gereric nonmember overloaded operator<<.
+Program works and so does writing to gamelog.txt!